inductiva/inductiva/docs-sources/wrf/quick-start.md

 **Note**: `spot` machines are a lot cheaper but may be terminated by the provider if necessary.

+For visualization purposes, this script also optionally generates a GIF directly from the simulation outputs.
+Check out this [tutorial](https://inductiva.ai/guides/wrf/gif-generation) for more details.

-To adapt this script for other WRF simulations, replace input_dir with the path to your WRF input files and set the `case_name` accordingly to your case.
+To adapt this script for other WRF simulations, replace input_dir with the path to your WRF input files and set the `case_name` accordingly.

-Once the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.
+When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.

 ```
-inductiva tasks info 7ehaq6vopvkdigp4zjpsu4g0m

 Task status: Success

 Timeline: